pooshans/backend-switfeats/CHAT_HISTORY.md

 - **Implementation**: Enhanced .gitignore file with comprehensive patterns for Spring Boot microservices
 - **User Prompt**: "Do you want to update CHAT_HISTORY.md file?"
 - **Implementation**: Reformatted chat history to show user prompts instead of AI responses

+### Testing and Quality Assurance

+- **User Prompt**: "Can you write comprehensive test cases that covers all scenarios for each of the services and also update the test coverage report for these?"
+- **Implementation**: Created extensive test suites for all services with integration, unit and end-to-end tests
+- **Decision Point**: Implemented test coverage reporting using JaCoCo
+- **Implementation**: Set up automatic test coverage threshold enforcement to maintain quality